Phoenix STS Logo

 What is Fire Warden Training?

-Fire warden training (also known as fire marshal training) prepares designated personnel to take charge of fire safety in the workplace.
-This CPD-certified course covers fire prevention, emergency evacuation procedures, and practical fire extinguisher training.
-Our 7-hour programme is delivered on-site at your premises by experienced instructors and meets the requirements of Irish fire safety legislation including the Safety, Health and Welfare at Work Act 2005 and the Fire Services Act 1981 & 2003.
+Fire warden training (also known as fire marshal training) prepares chosen staff to take charge of fire safety in the workplace.
+This CPD-certified course covers fire prevention, evacuation procedures, and hands-on fire extinguisher practice.
+The 7-hour programme is delivered at your premises by experienced instructors.
+It meets Irish fire safety law, including the Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003.
+In plain terms, employers must train enough staff to act if a fire starts.

 Course Outcomes